taylorskalyo/kulr/README.md

 A `kulrrc` file is used to store shared settings (e.g. color values), and target scripts are used to replace old configuration settings with new ones.

+# Quickstart

+1. Clone the repo
+2. Add kulr to your path
+3. Copy the example files to ~/.config/kulr

 # Usage

 ```